This work was undertaken as part of a nationwide monitoring and conservation programme.

 In pagan Celtic mythology, the bird was strongly associated with the Druids and it is thought that its Irish name (dreolín) comes from two words derives from two words, draoi (druid) and ean (bird).

-by chattering away whilst he was hiding in the bushes.
+However in the Christian period, the wren had negative connotations and was blamed in popular legend for betraying St. Stephen, the first Christian martyr, to his enemies by chattering away whilst he was hiding in the bushes.
 Thereafter, the wren, as with St. Stephen, was to be hunted down and killed on the saint's feast day.
 A wren tied to a pole would accompany local young men and boys in disguise as they went door to door on St. Stephen's Day (December 26th) or Lá an Dreoilín in Irish , singing and dancing in exchange for small gifts of food or money.
 These boys would often be dressed in straw and were known as Wren Boys or Mummers.

 Pocaire gaoithe